LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 The Super Sevens are at their best in long-range hunting applications.
 However, most people who choose a magnum rifle seldom take actual shots at game beyond 200 yards, or even 400.
 To reflect this reality, I tested these cartridges’ performance with both standard hunting bullets and low-drag, frangible long-range bullets.

 All calculations for normal hunting (inside 400 yards) were based on either the most suitable Nosler AccuBond™ bullet or the 175 grain Nosler Partition™.
-The AccuBond is a good all-round hunting bullet with high ballistic coefficients (BCs) and terminal performance similar to the time-tested Partition.
+The AccuBond is a good all-around hunting bullet with high ballistic coefficients (BCs) and terminal performance similar to the time-tested Partition.
 Both BC and sectional density (SD) are noted for each bullet tested.
-BC quantifies a bullet’s aerodynamic efficiency, and SD predicts relative ability to penetrate into a game animal; the larger each number, the better.
+BC quantifies a bullet’s aerodynamic efficiency, and SD predicts the relative ability to penetrate into a game animal; the larger each number, the better.
 Most experts agree BCs around .450, or larger, make bullets fly flatter and drift less in cross-winds.
 SDs greater than .230 are preferred for big game bullets.

 In the 7mm’s case, the 175 grain Partition is unique among Nosler’s bullets.
 It has a BC close to the heaviest 7mm AccuBond (160 grains) and a much higher SD.
 These features give this controlled expansion bullet a distinct terminal performance advantage for big game over the lighter AccuBond.